FrancoVazza/UMAREL_PUBLIC/README.md

 <img src="umarel_logo.png" alt="alt text">

- Parallel code in [Julia](https://julialang.org/) language to simulate the propagation of UHECRs in cosmological simulations, developed by F.Vazza, A.Firinu (University of Bologna) and C. Evoli (GSSI).
+ Parallel code in [Julia 1.10](https://julialang.org/) language to simulate the propagation of UHECRs in cosmological simulations, developed by F.Vazza, A.Firinu (University of Bologna) and C. Evoli (GSSI).

 UMAREL (*U*ltra-high-energy cosmic rays in *M*agnetic fields *A*ffected by *R*igidity diffusion and *E*nergy *L*osses) injects large sets